Taxation in Finland

 Do you live and work in Finland?

 If you both live and work in Finland, you are a resident taxpayer in Finland.
 For resident taxpayers, earned income is taxed progressively, meaning the tax rate increases as earnings increase.
-Taxable earned income includes wages, pensions and benefits or payments in lieu of such income.
+Taxable earned income includes wages, pensions and taxable social benefits.
 You can use the Finnish Tax Administration’s percentage calculator to check what your tax percentage is.
-Earnings from other countries cannot be entered into the calculator.
+Income from other countries cannot be entered in the calculator.

-In order to pay tax you need a tax card.
+To pay taxes, you need a tax card.
 Read more about tax cards below in the section Tax card.

 Do you live or work in another Nordic country?